-- 1.1.
-The Charnwood Local Development Scheme sets out the Borough Council's programme for the preparation and production of the new Charnwood Local Plan, supplementary planning documents and other related documents that support the delivery of planned-for growth across the Borough. - 1.2.
-Local plans are the key to delivering sustainable development that reflects the vision and aspirations of local communities.
+- 1.1 The Charnwood Local Development Scheme sets out the Borough Council's programme for the preparation and production of the new Charnwood Local Plan, Community Infrastructure Levy, Supplementary Planning Documents and other related documents that support the delivery of planned-for growth across the Borough. - 1.2 Local plans are the key to delivering sustainable development that reflects the vision and aspirations of local communities.
 They set the development strategy and policies for delivering the vision of the area.
 Having an up-to-date local plan is important because applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
-In this respect, local plans provide clarity for development proposals and a degree of predictability for the community. - 1.3.
-Charnwood Borough Council is committed to maintaining an up-to-date local plan in accordance with National Planning Policy Framework.
-The programme set out in this Local Development Scheme covers the period from 2023 until 2026.
+In this respect, local plans provide clarity for development proposals and a degree of predictability for the community. - 1.3 Charnwood Borough Council is committed to maintaining an up-to-date local plan in accordance with the National Planning Policy Framework.
+The programme set out in this Local Development Scheme covers the period from December 2024 until December 2027.
 It identifies the stages the Local Plan will go through and the timetable for key activity.